Turgut Alp

-Turgut Alp (طورغود آلپ), also known as Turgut bey, was one of the warriors and Bey's who fought for Ertuğrul, a Turkoman leader and bey, and Ertuğrul's son Osman I, the founder of the Ottoman Empire.
-After the establishment of the Empire, he became one of its military commanders, serving Osman I, as well as his son, Orhan Gazi.
+Turgut Alp (طورغود آلپ), also known as Turgut bey, was one of the warriors and Beys who fought for Ertuğrul, a Turkoman leader and bey, and Ertuğrul's son Osman I, the founder of the Ottoman Empire.
+After the establishment of the empire, he became one of its military commanders, serving Osman I, as well as his son, Orhan Gazi.

 Life

 There is very little information about his life, and there is doubt he was a historical person.
-During the early Ottoman Conquests in the reign of Osman I, Turgut Alp was sent to Angelacoma (present-day İnegöl) and he conquered the area.
+During the early Ottoman Conquests in the reign of Osman I, Turgut Alp was sent to Angelocoma (Αγγελόκωμα, present-day İnegöl) and he conquered the area.
 This area consisting some villages, was given to him by Osman I and his territory was called Turgut-ili (Province of Turgut).
 During the Siege of Bursa, Turgut Alp, along with Osman's warrior Mihal Gazi, participated in the conquest of Atranos Castle (later known as Orhaneli) in 1325, which played a key role in leading to the Ottoman conquest of Bursa during the reign of Sultan Orhan.
 He was also with Orhan during the conquest of Bursa (1326).